imanmarivani/Multimodal-Image-Super-resolution-via-Deep-Unfolding-with-Side-Information/README.md

 ```
 Two types of implementation of LeSITA can be found in utils.py
 ```
-Unfolding a convolutional sparse coding using LeSITA proximal operator into the form a deep multimodal CNN for image restoration is first introduced in[[3]](#ref3).
+Unfolding a convolutional sparse coding using LeSITA proximal operator into the form a deep multimodal CNN for image restoration is first introduced in [[3]](#ref3).
-DMSC network is also a multimodal feed forward neural networks for guided image super-resolution presented in [[1]](#ref1).
+DMSC network is also a multimodal feed forward neural networks (based on sparse coding with side information) for guided image super-resolution presented in [[1]](#ref1).